Course Content

 Measures of central tendency represent a central or representative value within a probability distribution.
 Most of the time, however, you will calculate these measures for a certain sample.

-Here are the three main measures:
+Here are the two main measures:

-- Mean: The sum of all values divided by the total number of values;
+- Mean: the sum of all values divided by the total number of values;

-- Median: The middle value in a sorted sample;
+- Median: The middle value in a sorted sample.

-Nevertheless, NumPy provides mean()
+NumPy provides mean()

 and median()